Collaborative Doctoral Awards

 Being a CDA student has certainly helped throughout my research – the access to the IWM archives I have been allowed made my research easier and faster to carry out and more enjoyable, and I have benefited from being able to attend meetings at IWM.
 These have provided real insight into the workings of the museum and, importantly, demonstrated the importance of research away from the university environment.
 It has also been a pleasure to regularly meet with my fellow IWM CDA and PhD students and hear about their work – I look forward to reading the outcomes of their research.

 My PhD has shown me how much I enjoy archival research and I hope to remain within academic research in some form or other.
 Having finished, my current challenge is to work on publishing my thesis and other related material.
 Then perhaps I will be seen exploring other aspects of the BBC Monitoring Service archive or sat at a desk in The National Archives!

 Information for prospective academic partners

-Applications have now closed for our 2016 studentships.
-Our next round of student applications will open in spring 2017.
+Available studentships for 2017-18 will be advertised in early 2017.
 We regret that we are unable to accept speculative applications.